kwmcbride/treemapping-plus/README.md

 For this task you could simply use the squarify package.
 However, if you have higher-level categorical information, such as sector and industry, this is where treemapping-plus steps in.

-A dataframe with the desired categories and sizing values are required.
+A dataframe with the desired categories and sizing values is required.
 Continuing with the portfolio example, this would require a column for tickers, sector, and industry.
 The sizing column would contain the value of the stock in the portfolio.